 Above: You might luck into a mirrored vanity.
 All of the furniture at Hotel Amour dates from the fifties and sixties and was found at auctions and antiques fairs.

-Above: Salmon pink walls meet black subway tiles in bedroom with a window onto the bath.
+Above: Salmon pink walls meet black subway tiles in a bedroom with a window onto the bath.

 Above: Green marble tiles extend down the shower wall and onto the bathroom floor.

 Above: Our vote for the room to request: beloved French illustrator Pierre Le-Tan’s apple green boudoir, filled with his drawings and musings on love and crowned with a portrait of a man tucked in with a life-size teddy.